mrrcollins/productivevim/README.markdown

 This set up is designed to be used with a brand new set up.
 Switch to your home directory (~/) and execute:

+    cd ~/
     git clone --recurse-submodules https://github.com/mrrcollins/productivevim.git

 And then link to the vimrc file:

+    cd ~/
     ln -s .vim/vimrc .vimrc

 # Usage

 When writing, .markdown and .md files will automatically put Vim into a word processing mode.
 Control-g toggles Goyo, which will put Vim into a distraction free environment.

+If you want to journal, `xdate` will expand to the date and time, while `xtime` will expand to the current time.
+You can adjust the format in the `vimrc` file.

 For tasks, the [Taskpaper plugin](https://github.com/cweagans/vim-taskpaper) is active on files that end in .taskpaper.